xanathar/follettodellaluce3/README.md

 ## How to run
 Copy Config-template.cs to Config.cs, remove the lines starting with '#' and fill all the constants in the file with the appropriate values.

-Run the project - whatever way you choose, but a ``dotnet run`` should be enough on MacOS and Linux.
+Run the project - whatever way you choose, but a ``dotnet run`` should be enough any platform -- tested on Linux and macOS.

-## How to deploy as a system.d service on Linux
+## How to deploy as a systemd service on Linux

 * Use ``dotnet publish`` to create a dll file.
 * Edit ``fdl3.service`` file; pay attention to all entries in ``[Service]`` section, specially user related ones.